MehSalhi/ARN-Labos/ARN-Labo03_Mbayo_Salhi_Report.md

 of the cross-validation function, which seems to act oddly when in presence of three classes.
 As a result, our F1-score and accuracies are also biased, but the different diagrams and calculation are correct.
-A solution to this problem would be to use sklearn instead of the given functions, but we saw this problem to late and didn't want to modify our code the day of the deadline.
+A solution to this problem would be to use sklearn instead of the given functions, but we saw this problem too late and didn't want to modify our code the day of the deadline.

 # Final experiment